AlejandroVC67/HealthMonitor.github.io/README.md

 Using the App in accordance with these Terms

 ## 5. Subscription Services
-HealthCloud offers premium subscription services:
+Meddy offers premium subscription services:
 Monthly and yearly subscription options
 Subscriptions are managed through Apple's App Store Payment will be charged to your Apple ID account